facebook/docusaurus/website/docs/browser-support.md

 - The latest version of Chrome _or_ Firefox _or_ Safari.

-You can "eval" any config with the `browserlist` cli to obtain the actual list:
+You can "evaluate" any config with the `browserlist` cli to obtain the actual list:

 ```bash
 yarn browserslist --env="production"